petermc87/yum-2-me/README.md

    └─ RestaurantProfileForm.js
 ```

 Props drilling was made easier by follwing this structure.
-In some cases, nearly 20 props from a parent component or page has to be drilled!
+In some cases, nearly 20 props from a parent component or page needed to be drilled!

-One of the components that stands is for mapping out the menu items on creation the `RestaurantEditPage`.
+A components that stands the`RestaurantEditPage` for listing menu items to the page

 ```js
   return (